ckc-dev/QuickHTML/README.md

 # QuickHTML

-## About
-This is a simple Markdown to HTML preprocessor.
-It does not require any third-party modules, however, at the moment it also does not have some functionality other preprocessors have, such as mixing nested tags *(see [Mixing nested tags](#mixing-nested-tags))*.
+A simple Markdown to HTML preprocessor that does not require any third-party modules.

+Quickly gererate HTML from Markdown, using python.

+## Technologies used

+- Python
+- RegEx

-## Installation
+# Installation

 QuickHTML is a Python module, if Python is not already installed in your system, you can get the latest version [here](https://python.org/downloads/) or using a package manager. pip should be installed with Python by default, if not, you can get it [here](https://pip.pypa.io/en/stable/installing/).

 QuickHTML can then be installed using pip, by running `pip install quickhtml` on the command line.

-## Usage
+# Usage

 To see how to use QuickHTML directly from the terminal, run `python -m quickhtml -h`.

 To import QuickHTML in Python files, use:

 ```
 >>> import quickhtml
 >>> ...
 ```

 The `convert()` function accepts a string, and returns it formatted as HTML:

 ```
 >>> string = "# This is a level 1 heading."
 >>> quickhtml.convert(string)